Looking for a Used M-Class in your area?

 The M-Class's good looks, quick acceleration, smooth ride, and plentiful cargo space draw positive comments from owners.
 In addition, the wide range of standard and optional features appeals to owners, as well as the Mercedes-Benz fit and finish and the prestige of having the three-star emblem up front.
 However, the M-class also has a few marks against it, including mediocre fuel economy, noisy tires, and high-priced options, which affect the SUV's overall value.

-Talk about the 2011 Mercedes-Benz M-Class
+Cars compared to 2011 Mercedes-Benz M-Class